mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 - `CC`: The path of the C compiler
 - `CXX`: The path of the C++ compiler
 - `AS`: The path of the assembler for .s and .S files
-- `ASM` The path of the assembler for .asm files
+- `ASM`: The path of the assembler for .asm files
-- `RC` The path of the Windows resources compiler
+- `RC`: The path of the Windows resources compiler
-- `AR` The path of the static lib archiver
+- `AR`: The path of the static lib archiver
 - `LD`: The path of the linker
 - `SHLD`: The path of the linker used for making shared library